bkoz/guestbook/README.md

 This example assumes you have a working kube cluster.

 ## Node Configuration
-On each kube node, edit `/etc/sysconfig/docker`
+On each kube node, edit `/etc/sysconfig/docker` so my docker registry can be used to pull the mongodbwebapp container.

 `OPTIONS="--selinux-enabled -H tcp://0.0.0.0:2376 -H unix:///var/run/docker.sock --tlscacert=/etc/docker/ca.pem --tlscert=/etc/docker/server-cert.pem --tlskey=/etc/docker/server-key.pem --tlsverify"`